 - There are said to be 108 stages to the human journey

 - 108 inhales and exhales each day will help lead to enlightenment

 - In the Sanskrit alphabet there are 54 female and 54 male characters

 - The beads represent 108 vexations – when you recite the name of a Buddha, you can eliminate one vexation or cast off a worry, so one cycle will rid you of all vexations

 This bead signifies finishing a complete practice.
 Once you reach this bead, you can stop chanting or go again.
 If you are using the Mala bracelet alongside your meditation practice, you will repeat your chanting 18 times; one cycle for each bead.

-The tassel symbolises eternity and is usually pointed towards you when you begin meditating with the Mala necklace.
-Alternatively, the tassel can symbolise a lotus blossom, which is a symbol of enlightenment.
+The tassel symbolizes eternity and is usually pointed towards you when you begin meditating with the Mala necklace.
+Alternatively, the tassel can symbolize a lotus blossom, which is a symbol of enlightenment.

 Often known as Arhat beads, these bracelets are usually made up of 18 beads and can be used in place of the necklace or alongside.
 As mentioned above, the 18 beads help you to keep track of 18 cycles of chanting (prayer) with the Mala bead necklace.

 Modern mala bracelets can be found made from many different crystal beads and wearing more than one bracelet can help to enhance your intentions.
 You can use the healing properties of crystals which match your intentions during meditation/prayer to help you to focus more and achieve enlightenment.